codingwithsasquatch/serverless_ninjas_workshop/6-Logic_App_Lab/LogicAppLabSetup.md

 1. Open the [template.json](template.json) file in an editor.

-1. Search for the connection string and update the connection string to the CosmoDB connection created in the Logic Apps demo.
-Be sure to add the CosmosDB key.

 1. Save the template.json file.

 ## Use template to create Logic App and API Management